 Tucked away in the Currumbin Valley, and beyond the more widely known Currumbin Rockpools, Cougal Cascades is hands down one of the best places to escape to on a hot day.
 This towering forest and 'falls will mesmerise the heck out of you with its short rock face rushing with fresh water and plunging deep into an emerald pool of heaven.

 It's my absolute favourite waterfall Gold Coast kindly invites us into and I've spent a heap of birthdays here because it's just unreal.
-And when visitors are in town and I want to convince them to move to the Gold Coast, this is high on my list of places to woo them with here.
+When visitors are in town and I want to convince them to move to the Gold Coast, this is high on my list of places to woo them with here.

 It’s an easy meander from the car park and a steep climb down stairs to the main pool, ft. a waterfall and natural waterslide, if you're game to scoot down (I haven't been).
 Or, if you'd like a bit of privacy, head a bit further up the track for a somewhat sketchy hike down to a pool or stream (walking shoes are helpful).